hwcoe/hwcoe-ufl/Readme.md

 Changelog
 ---------
 ### 2.7.0
-- Make theme functions pluggable for better child theme and plugin support
+- Make some theme functions pluggable for better child theme and plugin support
 - Fix padding issue with TinyMCE fields
 - Allow display of site tagline as subheading in Title Text header type
+- Update alert link display

 ### 2.6.0
 - Provide "Remove content container" option for Members Only and No Sidebars or Widgets page templates